SiChiTong/ACCR/README.md

     $ source /opt/ros/noetic/setup.bash

-This makes your life easier, as you don't need to include this line everytime when you use catkin to make your new files (some major changes may require you re-make the whole project).
+This makes your life easier, as you don't need to include this line every time when you use catkin to make your new files (some major changes may require you re-make the whole project).

-If you want to **remove** this global setting from your device, simply go to `Home`, and then press `Ctrl` + `H` to show all hidden files, then open `.bashrc` file and delete the following line:
+If you want to **remove** this global setting from your device, simply go to `Home`, and then press `Ctrl` + `H` to show all hidden files, then open the `.bashrc` file and delete the following line:

     source /opt/ros/noetic/setup.bash

 ## 2. Packages Installation:
-Install necessary dependency packages (some of them may not be required now):
+Install necessary dependency packages (some of them may be no longer required):

     $ source /opt/ros/noetic/setup.bash
     $ sudo apt-get install -y ros-noetic-joy ros-noetic-teleop-twist-joy ros-noetic-teleop-twist-keyboard ros-noetic-laser-proc ros-noetic-rgbd-launch ros-noetic-depthimage-to-laserscan ros-noetic-rosserial-arduino ros-noetic-rosserial-python ros-noetic-rosserial-server ros-noetic-rosserial-client ros-noetic-rosserial-msgs ros-noetic-amcl ros-noetic-map-server ros-noetic-move-base ros-noetic-urdf ros-noetic-xacro  ros-noetic-compressed-image-transport ros-noetic-rqt-image-view ros-noetic-gmapping ros-noetic-interactive-markers ros-noetic-arbotix ros-noetic-geometry2 ros-noetic-joint-state-controller ros-noetic-effort-controllers ros-noetic-position-controllers ros-noetic-ddynamic-reconfigure ros-$ROS_DISTRO-realsense2-camera python3-catkin-pkg